 Several muncipal departments have their offices at Town Hall, where you'll also find council chambers, a payment counter and the Riverview Public Library.
 Riverview Town Hall is fully-accessible with ample handicap parking spaces, automatic doors and an elevator.

-Departments located outside of Town Hall are Riverview's Parks and Recreation (55 Biggs Drive), Engineering and Public Works (445 Pine Glen Road), Fire and Rescue (650 Pinewood Road) and Urban Planning (655 Main Street, Moncton).
+Departments located outside of Town Hall are Riverview's Parks and Recreation (55 Biggs Drive), Engineering and Public Works (300 Robertson Street), Fire and Rescue (650 Pinewood Road) and Urban Planning (655 Main Street, Moncton).

 Meeting room facilities are available to book for non-profit organizations.